digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 ## Part 6: CoLRev plugins <a id="plugins"></a>

-To turn our package into a CoLRev plugin, we need to inherit from the `colrev` Base Classes and specify the entry-point in our `pyproject.toml`.
+To turn our package into a `colrev` plugin, we need to inherit from the `colrev` base classes and specify the entry-point in our `pyproject.toml`.

-Start by installing colrev:
+Start by installing `colrev`:

 ```bash
 pip install colrev